dasch-swiss/dsp-tools/docs/excel2xml-module.md

 undefined state X into a DSP-conforming XML file that can be uploaded with `dsp-tools xmlupload`.
 For this, you need to import the module `excel2xml` into your Python script.

-The second use case is less frequent: We migrate data DaSCH-internally from one server to another.
+The second use case is less frequent: In DaSCH we migrate data internally from one server to another.
 In this case, the data already has the correct structure, and can automatically be transformed to XML.
 This can be done with the [CLI command `excel2xml`](./cli-commands.md#excel2xml).

-**This page deals only with the first use case, the module `excel2xml`** .
+**This page deals only with the first use case, the module `excel2xml`**.

-## Module `excel2xml`: Convert a data source to XML
+## Module `excel2xml`: Convert a Data Source to XML

 To demonstrate the usage of the `excel2xml` module, there is a GitHub repository named `00A1-import-scripts`.